eastend-street/from-east-end/src/pages/shinjuku-sightseeing-plan/index.md

 ![Kabukicho](./kabukicho.jpg)

 [Shinjuku](https://en.wikipedia.org/wiki/Shinjuku)
 is a big city in Tokyo.
-Shinjuku station is busiest station in the world.
+Shinjuku station is the busiest station in the world.
 There are many sightseeing spots and restaurants.
-When meeting friend, I often go to restaurants in Shinjuku.
+When meeting a friend, I often go to restaurants in Shinjuku.
 In this station, their are many tourists and locals around.

 ## Tips
 ### 1. Go to Shinjuku from evening